namor5772/GPS/README.md

 1. The [mini circuit board](Images/miniboard.jpg) that contains the two pushbuttons used for interfacing to this GPS unit.
     - The veroboard layout is given [here](Images/miniboardvero.jpg), with copper tracks assumed underneath.
     - Connected to the main circuit board via soldered wires from J6, J7 and J8 as described above.

 ## SOFTWARE

+Software for the MEGA 2560 microprocessor is compiled using the Arduino IDE and loaded using the USB-A to USB-B cable from the Windows 10 PC.

+The software runs a loop which ...
 ## List of parts

 ### Core Components